mmesh/docs/docs/platform/getting-started/quickstart.md

 # Quick Start

-mmesh is an innovative network, monitoring and automation platform that lets you easily create your virtual topology to integrate your on-prem and multi-cloud environments in minutes.
+mmesh is an innovative overlay network build for the cloud.
+It lets you easily create your virtual network to integrate your on-prem and multi-cloud environments in minutes.

 Get started with the following steps:

 ## 1. Create your account

-Follow this [instructions](../administration/account.md#create-a-new-account) to create your account.
+Follow these [instructions](account.md#create-a-new-account) to create your account.

 ## 2. Add your nodes